 |Exit strategy||Sale or refinance|

-We offer fast, innovative, flexible auction bridging finance bridging to businesses and individuals throughout the UK.
+We offer fast, innovative, flexible property auction bridging finance to businesses and individuals throughout the UK.
 Our loans, which are secured on property or land, enable clients to quickly raise funds to acquire property.

 This is compounded by the added complexities of buying a property at auction, wherein buyers are required to complete the purchase of properties won within 28 days.
 Buying a property at auction has many advantages though, most properties sold in this way are offered at below market rate prices enabling buyers to achieve great investment opportunities.